OpenAdaptAI/OpenAdapt/CONTRIBUTING.md

 In order to effectively communicate any bugs or request new features, please select the appropriate form.
 If none of the options suit your needs, you can click on "Open a blank issue" located at the bottom.

 ## Testing
-[GitHub Actions](https://github.com/MLDSAI/OpenAdapt/actions/new) are automatically run on each pull request to ensure consistent behaviour and style.
+[GitHub Actions](https://github.com/MLDSAI/OpenAdapt/actions/new) are automatically run on each pull request to ensure consistent behavior and style.
 The Actions are composed of PyTest, [black](https://github.com/psf/black) and [flake8](https://flake8.pycqa.org/en/latest/user/index.html).

 You can run these tests on your own computer by downloading the dependencies in requirements.txt and then running `pytest` in the root directory.